+Some courses in the adult evening and online programs utilize a team approach to learning.
 The goal of the learning team is to provide support and a framework for learning to each member of the team.
 The team should strive to obtain the best results in all challenges and present them in an exemplary manner.
-During the first course in each sequence, each student must become a member of a learning team consisting of three to five members.
-To complete team assignments, students may use alternative approaches and means of communication including on-line as well as face-to-face time when deemed necessary or determined appropriate by the course faculty member.
+To complete team assignments, students may use various approaches of communication as determined appropriate by the course faculty member.

 The learning team process has additional advantages over traditional classroom approaches:

 - You pool your knowledge and experience with that of other students, which improves comprehension and strengthens your understanding of the material.